Circular Letter No. 32 (2000)

 Chapter 509 of the Laws of 2000, signed by Governor Pataki on October 4, 2000, modifies the requirements for employment as an investigator in an insurance company Special Investigations Unit.
 In order to qualify for investigator status under the new law, individuals must meet one of the following criteria:

-bachelors degree in criminal justice or a related field;
+1) possess an associate's or bachelor's degree in criminal justice or a related field;

 2) possess five years of insurance claims investigation experience or professional investigation experience with law enforcement agencies; or